November 17, 2017, by Brigitte Nerlich

 Participants at the workshops used these metaphors quite freely and spontaneously.
 Examples are: recipe, roadmap, but most importantly book, text, letter, script and so on.
 More unusual were metaphors of ‘a picture of a whole living being’ or ‘a shopping list’.
 Not surprisingly, ‘blueprint’ was found to be somewhat outdated.
 Instruction manual gave participants space for more creative metaphorical elaborations in terms of assembling or breaking a LEGO set, for example.
 The same goes for script which was creatively extended as “different theatre companies staging very different productions of Romeo and Juliet even though the script is more or less identical (and is certainly always distinguishable from Hamlet)” (p.
 19).

 There were also reflections on the difference between ‘instruction’ and ‘information’, something that opens up quite difficult issues!

 While the genome was thus basically metaphorically pictured as some sort of ‘book’, genome editing was conceptualised in a more active way as word processing, with phrases like find and replace, copy and paste and cut and paste being commonly used.
 However, and interestingly, “’word processing’ as an explicit concept was alien to younger participants” (pp. 19-20).

-Off-target effects of genome editing were talk about too, in terms of being the result of an “imperfect search function” that confuses, say, custard and mustard (p.
+Off-target effects of genome editing were also talked about, in terms of being the result of an “imperfect search function” that confuses, say, custard and mustard (p.
 20).

 The process of genome editing, which relies on a guide molecule that directs a nuclease to the relevant part of the genome and the nuclease which cuts DNA at he required site in the genome, was conceptualised as a combination of ‘satnav’ and ‘scissors’.
 People were, however, aware of some problems with these metaphors, as they are taken from very different conceptual source domains and as scissors evoke destruction, rather than healing (see p.
 21).